PSA Group and AImotive team up for French self-driving pilot

 The partnership with PSA began in May, and has included testing on a Hungary-based proving ground.
 There’s no definite timeline on when real-world trials on French roads will begin, or how many vehicles will take part in that process as of yet.

-AImotive isn’t PSA Group’s sole partner in self-driving: the automaker also teamed up with Boston-based nuTonomy earlier this year, with a plan to begin trialling that startup’s self-driving tech in a modified Peugot 3008 on public roads in Singapore, which was set to kick off this month.
+AImotive isn’t PSA Group’s sole partner in self-driving: the automaker also teamed up with Boston-based nuTonomy earlier this year, with a plan to begin trialling that startup’s self-driving tech in a modified Peugeot 3008 on public roads in Singapore, which was set to kick off this month.

 0